41 William Mitchell Law Review 80 (2015)

 This article asserts that, in designing the General Assembly’s first LGBT rights resolution, it will be safer and more effective to follow the examples indicating higher levels of generality rather than those indicating lower levels of generality.
 Given the record of the international authorities and precedents reviewed in this article, and given the earlier unsuccessful attempt in the General Assembly, the first General Assembly resolution on LGBT rights should adopt a very high level of generality.

 Winer, Anthony S., "Levels of Generality and the Protection of LBGT Rights Before the United Nations General Assembly" (2015).
 Faculty Scholarship.
-Paper 265.
+265.